DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 );
 ```

-## Plugins Overview
+## Plugin Overview

 All the DataGrid functionality is provided by plugins.
-We can divide all the plugins onto four logical groups:
+We can divide all the plugins into four logical groups:

 - **State Management plugins**.
-Contain a part of DataGrid state or obtain it from outside and can change the state in a response to the specified user actions.
+Contain a part of the DataGrid state or obtain it from outside and can change the state in a response to  specified user actions.
 - **Data Processing plugins**.
-Transform data passed to the DataGrid component before rendering.
+Transform data passed to the DataGrid component before rendering it.
 - **UI Plugins**.
 Render transformed data using the current state and configuration.
-Also these plugins can invoke actions provided by state management plugins to change the DataGrid state.
+Also, these plugins can invoke actions provided by the state management plugins to change the DataGrid state.
 - **Core Plugins**.
-These plugins are the base building blocks for the previous three pluing groups.
-They can also be used separately in some customization scenarious.
+These plugins are the base building blocks for the previous three plugin groups.
+They can also be used separately in certain customization scenarios.

-Note, that plugins are composable and technically can be nested to each other.
+Note that the plugins are composable and can technically be nested into each other.

 Refer to the [Reference](#reference) to see the complete plugin list.